Alessia Monastero is a third year student at Osgoode Hall Law School and graduate of the Schulich School of Business (Class of 2016).

-In November 2018, Alessia founded the online publication, Rumble Magazine.
+In November 2018, Alessia created the online platform, Rumble Magazine.
 Understanding the processes that drive the creativity of innovators and artists, Alessia strives be a significant voice in the discussion surrounding how to best support and grow Canada’s artistic and cultural sector.
 More than this, Alessia aims to give entrepreneurs the opportunity and platform to do this themselves.

 Alessia often participates in and speaks at various academic and mentorship events.
 Past events have included:

 - Toronto's 2017 Accessibility Innovation Showcase on behalf of IP Osgoode (September 2017)

 - Unprecedentedly Chic's Law School Application and Preparation Event (September 2017)

 - Schulich's Business Law Association's Networking Panel (October 2017)